Back to the future of video, a conversation with Pierre Racz and Martin Gren

 Martin Gren, co-Founder and director of the board of Axis Communications

-Pierre Racz, President of Genetec Inc.
+Pierre Racz, CEO of Genetec Inc.

 Description

-Tune in to our talk with Martin Gren, inventor of the first network camera and co-founder of Axis Communications, and Pierre Racz, President of Genetec Inc. In Engage Episode 8, Pierre and Martin look back at more than 50 combined years of technological innovation.
+Tune in to our talk with Martin Gren, inventor of the first network camera and co-founder of Axis Communications, and Pierre Racz, CEO of Genetec Inc. In Engage Episode 8, Pierre and Martin look back at more than 50 combined years of technological innovation.
 Listen along as we explore their journey helping the physical security industry switch from analog to IP and discuss what they see coming that will shape the future of our industry.

 Transcript